-Currently not looking for helpers due to family staying over this winter (no more room!), but drop a note if you'd like to organise a stay in 2019.
-I'll need help sometime in February for pruning and clearing land of wood cuttings, and in early Spring preparing some new vegetable gardens and "renovating" a chicken coop!
+Drop a note if you'd like to organise a stay in 2020.
+I'll need help in spring for pruning and clearing land of wood cuttings, and in autumn for olive harvesting and pressing.

 Who I am:

 Deborah, an Italo-American translator in my thirties.
 I've travelled a lot before settling down here and have worked as a volunteer around Europe.
 I speak Italian, English, some Spanish and French.
 I moved to this farm in 2011.
 I experiment with permaculture and am a member of the Italian Transition movement.